sinshu/meltysynth/README.md

 ## Features

-* Useful for both real-time and offline synthesis.
+* Suitable for both real-time and offline synthesis.
 * Support for standard MIDI files with additional functionalities like dynamic tempo change.
 * No dependencies other than .NET Standard 2.1.